awakesecurity/grpc-mqtt/README.md

 Typically, each message transmitted through GRPC method calls result in one or more MQTT packets published over MQTT.
 A packet size limit is configured in `MQTTGRPCConfig.mqttMsgSizeLimit`.
-If a message is larger than this limit, it will be split to multiple packets and then those packets are published.
+If a message is larger than this limit, it will be split into multiple packets and then those packets are published.

 The performance of streaming RPCs that transmit many small messages in a short time window can be improved, dramatically, by enabling batching.
 When batching is enabled, the sender accumulates many messages to one packet and then flushes them in a single